MLH/mlh-hackathon-organizer-guide/team.md

 ## Everyone on the team is always recruiting

 Want to know why Facebook beat Myspace?
-Read this post: [http://algeri-wong.com/yishan/engineering-management.html](http://algeri-wong.com/yishan/engineering-management.html)
+[Read this](http://algeri-wong.com/yishan/engineering-management.html)

-Everyone on your team should always be recruiting the best people they know.
-Every time you onboard someone, ask who else they’d love to work with.
+**Everyone on your team should always be recruiting the best people they know.** Every time you onboard someone, ask who else they’d love to work with.
 At every meeting, emphasize that the team is everything and spend at least a few minutes on recruiting strategies.

-Everyone on the team should have their own effective 1-minute pitch ASAP.
-If people aren’t there yet, get them there.
+**Everyone on the team should have their own effective 1-minute pitch ASAP.** If people aren’t there yet, get them there.
 Encourage everyone on the team to be pitching all the time.

 ## Convince people to do things they aren’t qualified to do.

-Experience is overrated -- most of what you’ll be doing will be new anyways.
+**Experience is overrated** -- most of what you’ll be doing will be new anyways.
 Find the most open-minded, passionate, hardest-working people around.